An-Alone-Cow/compiler-project-docker/README.md

 # compiler-project
 Mojtahedi's docker-ready project.
-I'll try to add my own answers for the assignments as wel.
+I'll try to add my own answers for the assignments as well.

 # To Run
 Use following command to run the project(you need to have docker and docker-compose installed):